imh0t3mp/7LanguagesIn7Week/Week2_Io/README.md

 ### ДЗ

 1. A Fibonacci sequence starts with two 1s.
 Each subsequent num- ber is the sum of the two numbers that came before: 1, 1, 2, 3, 5, 8, 13, 21, and so on.
 Write a program to find the nth Fibonacci number. fib(1) is 1, and fib(4) is 3.
 As a bonus, solve the problem with recursion and with loops.
 2. How would you change / to return 0 if the denominator is zero?
 3. Write a program to add up all of the numbers in a two-dimensional array.
 4. Add a slot called myAverage to a list that computes the average of all the numbers in a list.
 What happens if there are no numbers in a list?
 (Bonus: Raise an Io exception if any item in the list is not a number.)
 5. Write a prototype for a two-dimensional list.
 The dim(x, y) method should allocate a list of y lists that are x elements long. set(x, y, value) should set a value, and get(x, y) should return that value.
 6. Bonus: Write a transpose method so that (new_matrix get(y, x)) ==
    matrix get(x, y) on the original list.
 7. Write the matrix to a file, and read a matrix from a file.
 8. Write a program that gives you ten tries to guess a random number from 1–100.
 If you would like, give a hint of “hotter” or “colder” after the first guess.

+## День 3 - Парад и другие странные места

+asfsad